- Reviewed: 19 March 2020, 14:05 NZDT

 New Zealanders in Somalia should monitor local information sources for information on new safety and security risks as the security situation can change very quickly.

-There is an on-going, very high threat of kidnapping throughout Somalia, including in Somaliland.
+There is an on-going, very high threat of kidnapping throughout Somalia, including in Puntland and Somaliland.
 Kidnappers may be motivated by financial gain or terrorism.
-The threat to foreigners is high and a number of foreign nationals have been kidnapped in Somalia in recent years.
+The threat to foreigners is high and a number of foreign nationals have been kidnapped in Somalia in recent years, and some have been killed.

 In addition to taking professional security advice, you should vary your routines to avoid setting predictable patterns of movement, particularly around travel routes.